awsdocs/amazon-cloudfront-developer-guide/doc_source/field-level-encryption.md

 import com.amazonaws.encryptionsdk.jce.JceMasterKey;

 /**
- * Sample example of decrypting data that has been encrypted by CloudFront Field-Level Encryption.
+ * Sample example of decrypting data that has been encrypted by CloudFront field-level encryption.
  */
 public class DecryptExample {